 3. Lens Filters & Hoods

-The Fujifilm X100VI can be weather-sealed if you use a UV filter that protects the lens’s front element.
+The Fujifilm X100VI can be weather-sealed using a UV filter that protects the lens’s front element.
 But you can’t just put a UV filter on the Fujifilm X100VI lens; you need to use an adapter, and there are a few great options, including some official options by Fujifilm.

 Before you use an adapter – To install the UV filter adapters, there is a little ring on the front of your lens that you must unscrew to expose the filter threads for these adapters.